KristianLyng/varnishfoo/chapter-4.rst

 .. note::

-   All VCL code examples are tested for syntax errors against Varnish 4.1.1, and are provided in complete form, with the only exception beng that smaller examples will leave out the `backend` and `vcl 4.0;` lines to preserve brevity.
+   All VCL code examples are tested for syntax errors against Varnish 4.1.1, and are provided in complete form, with the only exception being that smaller examples will leave out the `backend` and `vcl 4.0;` lines to preserve brevity.